quark-engine/quark-engine/docs/source/quark_script.rst

 quarkResultInstance.isHardcoded(argument)
 ==========================================

-- **Description**: Check if an argument of a method is a hardcoded string in the APK.
+- **Description**: Check if the method argument is hardcoded into APK.
 - **params**:
-    1. argument: an argument of a method
+    1. argument: a string of method argument
 - **return**: True/False

 quarkResultInstance.findMethodInCaller(callerMethod, targetMethod)